zearkiatos/symfony-employment-exchange-web/README.md

   `php bin/console doctrine:migrations:migrate` => Import data to the data base

   `php bin/console make:controller it is a command for create a controller`

+  `php bin/console make:form this command is for create a new webform`